 Cypress

-Cypress is one of the several species of conifers that mainly constitute the genus Cupressus, as well as some of the other genera belonging to the family Cupressaceae.
+Cypress trees are one of the several species of conifers that mainly constitute the genus Cupressus, as well as some of the other genera belonging to the family Cupressaceae.
 As with most conifers, the extensive cultivation of cypress trees has produced a variety of forms, with different sizes and colors.
 Most cypress species are used as ornamental trees and plants in parks, gardens, and around temples, while others are developed for their durable timber.

 Scientific Classification | |